 It is possible that a diet that promotes neurogenesis could help counter some of the deficits experienced by HD patients.
 Some scientists have explored how diet can impact neurogenesis, and have found a number of nutrients and dietary regimes that may play a role.

 One major track of research on diet and neurogenesis focused on dietary restriction (DR).
-DR is a strategy wherein calories are limited to about 70% of the normal diet (Levenson and Rich, 2007).
-This calorie reduction has been shown to lengthen lifespan; the lives of rats and mice can be extended by as much as 50% if they are put on a restricted diet at a young age, and maintain that diet throughout life.
 In rats and monkeys, DR helps protect against age-related diseases, like cancer, diabetes, and cardiovascular disease (Mattson et al., 2004)

 Scientists think DR brings about these beneficial effects by conditioning cells to be better at protecting themselves.
 DR is a mild stress that puts cells on the defensive, and causes them to start expressing protective genes and stockpiling useful proteins.
 Therefore, cells stressed by DR are better able to cope with further stressors.
 For more information on DR, click here.